phac-nml/rebar/README.md

   </tr>
 </table>

-Thanks go to the following people, who participated in the development of [ncov-recombinant](https://github.com/ktmeaton/ncov-recombinant), which `rebar` is based on:
+Thanks go to the following people, who participated in the development of `rebar` and [ncov-recombinant](https://github.com/ktmeaton/ncov-recombinant):

 <table>
   <tr>